mykter/aws-security-cert-service-notes/README.md

         + When did an entity last use a permission
         + For each of User, Group, Role, and Policy
     * Federation
+        + SAML
+            + Users gets SAML assertion from their IdP portal, uses STS to exchange it for temporary creds.
+            + IdP maps users/groups to roles.
+            + Requires config info including keys registered with both the IdP and AWS IAM
+            + Use AWS SSO to access the console.
+        + Web identity federation - just use Cognito.
+IAM does support it natively too though.
+        + Active Directory - use Directory Service, setup roles that trust DS, assign users or groups to roles
     + [Service support](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html)
         + Of interest are services that have resource-based policies, services that don't have resource-level permissions, and services that don't support temporary creds
         + Notable resource-based policies: ECR; Lambda; S3 & Glacier; KMS; Secrets Manager; API Gateway; VPC endpoints; SNS; SQS; SES